brockwc/SEI-For-UX/README.md

 ### **Provide an adequate level of documentation.**

 Developers LOVE documentation.
-Nothing is scarier to a developer than a blank canvas.
-Leave notes and descriptions of everything in your design layouts to ensure there is no miscommunication on what something is supposed to be/do.
+Nothing is scarier to most developers than a blank canvas.
+Leave notes in the designs you share with developers about as many details are possible to ensure there is no miscommunication on what something is supposed to be/do.
+If your developers are familiar with the design tools you use, like Sketch or Figma, a lot of the details we need can be found within those tools.
+For more specific instruction, like for animation details, leave notes or grab some time to talk in person.

 Below we have a basic wireframe example.
 With no documentation we can see how open it is for interpretation.
 ![no docs](assets/wireframes.png)